-President Donald Trump, this week on the European leg of his first international tour, might like to take some local advice on how to rescue his presidency from the maelstrom into which it appears to be descending.
+President Donald Trump, setting out on the European leg of his first international tour, might like to take some local advice on how to rescue his presidency from the maelstrom into which it appears to be descending.
 He visits Brussels on Thursday for a North Atlantic Treaty Organisation summit before travelling to Sicily for a meeting of the G7 industrial countries.
 On his stops in Saudi Arabia and Israel, Trump will have earned some welcome respite from his travails at home.
 And he will have seen at first hand the respect with which the holder of his office is treated in pivotal parts of the world.

 A president seemingly out of control, beset by spiralling allegations of political and judicial malfeasance, is of little use to anyone.
 Buoyed perhaps by a week away from Washington, Trump will have had time to reflect.

 One piece of advice Trump might learn from European experience: don’t be afraid to change course more often.
 Trump has already backtracked on labelling China a currency manipulator, repealing Obamacare, calling Nato obsolete, banning all Muslim immigration or starting immediately on his Mexican wall.
 Abandoning the bizarre claims that he is the victim of the ‘greatest witch hunt’ in US political history and pledging full co-operation with Robert Mueller, the special counsel appointed to delve into claims of Russian collusion, might be a smart move.